annotation/text-fabric/tf/docs/about/usefunc.md

 ```

 All features of all those modules will be loaded.
-If they are not yet present, they will be downloaded from a backend first.
+If they are not yet present, they will be downloaded from a back-end first.
 For example, there is an easter egg module on GitHub,
 and you can obtain it by